01010100b/AoE2Lib/Unary/readme.txt

 ﻿Unary AI by 01010100
 ====================

 Unary requires the .NET 5 framework to be installed.

-For DE: The API module used by Unary may (about 50% of the time in my experience) trip the tampering detection or otherwise just crash the game.
-Unary is hence not supported on DE.
-Other than the possible API crashes at game start, it should work just fine though.
+Unary works on AoC and WK.

 Installation
 ------------